Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 8. Postoperative Nutritional Support

 8a.
-How critical do you rate the administration of proper nutritional support and counselling after pancreatic surgery in preventing failure to rescue FTR in your institution?
+How critical do you rate the administration of proper nutritional support and counselling after pancreatic surgery in preventing FTR in your institution?

 Not at all